iPaulPro/scaffold-lens/README.md

     ```
 2. Navigate to http://localhost:3000/debug.
 3. Select the `TestToken` contract and call the `mint` function to mint tokens for the burner wallet.
-4. Copy the address of the `YourActionModule` and the `approve` spending from the `YourActionModule`.
+4. Copy the address of the `PublicationCollectionAction` and the `approve` spending from the `PublicationCollectionAction`.
-5. Select the `YourActionModule` contract and call the `initializePublicationAction` function with a receiver address.
+5. Select the `PublicationCollectionAction` contract and call the `initializePublicationAction` function with a receiver address.
 6. Call the `processPublicationAction` with the call data.

 ### Dealing with Action Module calldata